jbuitt/nwwsoi-controller/README.md

 Asuming you already have Docker and Docker Compose installed, just following the instructions below:

-1. First, clone the repo:
+1. First, clone the repo and change directory:

 ```
 git clone https://github.com/jbuitt/nwwsoi-controller
+cd nwwsoi-controller/
 ```

 2. Next, source the env file and build all of the Docker images: